How to Scope Your ISO 27001 Certification

 More Considerations for Your ISO 27001 Certification

 Regardless of type, size, or nature, organizations manage information assets that need to be protected and fortunately, a globally recognized standard can assist in managing the security of those information assets—ISO 27001.
 With its requirements for the implementation of an ISMS and a systemic approach to managing sensitive company information, after successful certification you (and your customers) can be more confident that your data remains secure.

 But because ISO 27001 is systemic in nature, you’ll need to specify which systems—and their interfaces—will be included in your ISMS scope.
 Now that we’ve walked you through the relevant clauses within the standard and their guidance, you should be more comfortable going into your scoping exercise.

 As this is an incredibly complex standard, make sure you also check out our other content that can help you set clear expectations and take the right steps in building out your ISMS:

 About DANNY MANIMBO

 Danny Manimbo is a Principal with Schellman based in Denver, Colorado.
-As a member of Schellman’s West Coast / Mountain region management team, Danny is primarily responsible for co-leading Schellman's ISO practice as well as the development and oversight of Schellman's SOC practice line as well as specialty practices such as HIPAA.
-Danny has been with Schellman for eight years and has over 11 years of experience in providing data security audit and compliance services.
+As a member of Schellman’s West Coast / Mountain region management team, Danny is primarily responsible for leading Schellman's AI and ISO practices as well as the development and oversight of Schellman's attestation services.
+Danny has been with Schellman for 10 years and has over 13 years of experience in providing data security audit and compliance services.